erincatto/box2d/docs/large_worlds.md

 ## Query origins

 Every spatial query takes a `b2Position` origin, and the query geometry is relative to that
-origin: the overlap AABB and proxy points, the cast proxy, the ray input of `b2Shape_RayCast`, the mover capsule, and the planes `b2World_CollideMover` returns.
+origin: the overlap AABB and proxy points, the cast proxy, the ray translation of `b2World_CastRay` and `b2Shape_RayCast` (whose origin is the ray start), the mover capsule, and the planes `b2World_CollideMover` returns.
 Near the origin pass `b2Position_zero` and the query reads as a plain world query.
 Far from the origin pass a nearby base, typically a body or camera position: the query then runs in float relative to that base with full precision, and cast results come back as world `b2Position` points.